dis-sg/dis-sg.github.io/_posts/2020-06-19-project-QRart.md

 <figcaption>Tapao by <a href="https://www.proudesigner.com/">Patchaya Proud Khomna</a></figcaption>
 </figure>

-The process is fairly simple: just download a poster and insert your QR code before printing it.
+Customising your poster is fairly simple: just download a template and insert your QR code before printing it.

 There is much potential for this project to beautify our neighbourhoods.
 At the same printing cost, businesses can transform a mundane task into a fun and memorable one.
 It is one of those little things which make businesses stand out, which could go a long way in building brand equity.
 Artists also benefit, as each poster contains a short artist introduction and a link to their portfolio.